catsint/stresser/README.md

 - ⚠️ Make sure your backend API uses HTTPS in production
 - ⚠️ After adding/changing environment variables, you need to trigger a new deployment

-### Troubleshooting:
+### Troubleshooting Build Errors:

+**If you see "Module not found" errors:**
+1. Make sure all files are committed to git (especially `src/components/` and `src/lib/` directories)
+2. Verify that path aliases are working - the project uses `@/` for imports
+3. Check that `next.config.js` has webpack alias configuration (already included)
+4. Ensure `tsconfig.json` has `baseUrl` and `paths` configured (already included)

-- If you see "Cannot connect to server" errors, verify that:
+**If you see "Cannot connect to server" errors:**
 1. `NEXT_PUBLIC_API_URL` is set correctly in Netlify
 2. Your backend API is running and accessible
 3. CORS is properly configured on your backend
 4. The API URL uses HTTPS (not HTTP) in production

+**If build fails with Node version issues:**
+- The project is configured for Node 18-22 (see `.nvmrc` and `package.json`)
+- Netlify should automatically use the correct version, but you can pin it in Netlify settings if needed

 ---